 Add charges due before the conversion date

 If charges are due from a tenant or property (landlord) from before the conversion date, you can add the relevant charges with the actual charge date.
 The system will warn you that you are adding an entry on a date prior the conversion date, but that's ok - that's what you are trying to do.
 Either add individual records for each charge which is outstanding, or enter a single charge record with a general description.
 These charges can now be paid as normal.

 Add landlord balances from before the conversion date

-If funds are available to pay out to the landlord in relation to rent collected prior to the conversion date, you can add this credit as an opening credit to the property.
-This balance will now be available to pay out as normal.
+If funds are available to pay out to the landlord in relation to rent collected prior to the conversion date, you can add this credit as an opening credit balance on the property.
+This opening balance will now be available to pay out as normal.

 Add tenant balances from before the conversion date